SadeghAllahverdi/SignLanguage-project/README.md

-**Please download the datasets from the links below:**
+**You can download the landmarks that were detected using mediapipe here:**
 <br/>
 <br/>
-**LSA64** dataset has 4 versions in 30, 40, 50 and 60 fps along with their labels
+**LSA64** landmarks were extracted in 4 versions in 30, 40, 50 and 60 fps
 <br/>
 **Download extracted Mediapipe landmarks and labels**
 <br/>